-Prior to JFF, Emma managed Walmart Giving’s $100M Retail Opportunity Network portfolio of grantees at Hope Street Group with the goal to coordinate programmatic activities to improve economic opportunity of frontline retail workers.
+Before joining JFF, Emma worked at Hope Street Group, where she managed Walmart Giving’s $100M Retail Opportunity Network portfolio with the goal of improving economic opportunity for frontline retail workers.